Skip to main content

 • If the hosted zone is example.com and subdomain was set to lumi, you can access the application at https://lumi.example.com.

-Use the admin_email and admin_initial_password credentials you provided in main.tf to log in to Lumi Enterprise for the first time.
-You are prompted to update the password after your first login.
+Use the admin_email and admin_initial_password credentials you configured in main.tf to log in to Lumi Enterprise for the first time.
+Lumi prompts you to update your password after your first login.

 Manage your instance